ctsuu/Behavioral-Cloning/README.md

 The objective: Use Deep Learning to Clone Driving Behavior

 I personly tried drive the car in provided simulator with keyboard.
 It took me a while to get used to the track 1, and saved  some images for exporation.
 Udacity also provided prefessional driver records for better results.
-I have broken down the project scope into the following sections:
+I have broken down the project scope into the following modules:

-- Explorting the data
+- Explorting the data (data_visualization.ipynb)
-- Training methold
+- Image processing pipeline (utility.py)
-- Deep learning Model
+- Deep learning Model (model.py)
-- Driving fine tune
+- Driving fine tune (drive.py)
 - Lessions Learned
 - Future Work